Frequently Asked Questions with CWD Sampling

 Thursday (Thanksgiving) CLOSED- NO Lymph Node Extraction time available.

 *You may use the Kiosk and still ask to get your head back too.
-Please make note in the comment section and a Kate's Bait Staff Member will contact you to arrange pick up.*
+Please make note in the comment section and Katie will contact you when ready for pick up.
+Katie samples each deer head in the kiosk before DNR pick up.

 Result Turn Around Time